 This question provided overwhelming proof that human interaction is still vitally important.
 You can put away your robots.
 Asimov’s Three Laws of Robotics are not pertinent quite yet.
 All kidding aside, this is solid data with great takeaways for your business.

 Interpersonal communication is very important.
 63% of those believed this to be of utmost importance.

 If you have a sales team, have at least one around the office to speak with potential customers and clients if they visit the office.
-While websites and social media can provide bios, pictures, videos, etc. featuring your staff, there’s a definite need for face to face communication.
+While websites and social media can provide bios, pictures, videos, etc. featuring your staff, there’s a definite need for face-to-face communication.

-Outside of in person conversations, text messaging was second in the list of importance, followed by email and then social media.
+Outside of in-person conversations, text messaging was second on the list of importance, followed by email and then social media.
 We have a client with many customers of their own who prefer to do entire transactions by text and email.
 Phone calls received a whopping 5% of the responses, which further demonstrates the need for your business to offer alternate communication tools (ie. text messaging, social media, email & website contact forms, live chat on your website, mobile messaging services, etc.).
 Funny enough, print newspapers and online shopping were valued as equally important at 3% each and online news & blogs didn’t even rank.

 Social media is important to consumers.
 While it might not be important to everyone, social media is here, it’s connected us all (consumers and businesses alike) and it will only continue to grow and evolve.
-Use the data above and the takeaways in your own business to focus new marketing strategies that connect with consumers in the digital spaces they live.
+Use the data above and the takeaways in your own business to focus on new marketing strategies that connect with consumers in the digital spaces they live.